-Children’s parades, marching bands, traditional costumes, and ice cream.
-A lot of ice cream.
-The celebration of the Norwegian Constitution Day is a party like no other.
+Children’s parades, marching bands, traditional costumes, and ice cream, Norway’s National Day is a fantastic celebration…

 Brazilians have their carnival, the Irish Saint Patrick’s Day.
 Norway has its national day, an annual celebration at home and abroad that commemorates the signing of their constitution in 1814.
 The Constitution of Norway was passed unanimously by the Eidsvoll Assembly on 16 May 1814 and signed into law the next day.
 While it did end a union with Denmark and opened up a new era of national freedom, the constitution did not give Norway its independence and, as Norway remained in a union with Sweden, festivities celebrating the constitution were banned for many years.
 The first public address on the constitution’s anniversary was held in 1833 and, from 1870, the day became a fixture, with the first children’s parade in Christiania (now Oslo), an initiative taken by the author Bjørnstjerne Bjørnson, who also wrote the national anthem, Ja, vi elsker dette landet.
 Norway achieved full independence in 1905, bringing in a Danish prince to act as its head of state.

 Norway’s royal family wave to the parade from the balcony of the Royal Palace